Thursday, March 23, 2006

 For reasons I won't go into (maybe I lied about something and now don't want to face up to the situation), I'm having to avoid the janitor at work.
 Last night when I was taking the long-cut to the door, just to avoid him, he was standing in the hallway.
 I froze, deciding if I wanted to past him and risk an awkward conversation or to dart down the other hall that leads to the other door.
 I darted and then ran down the hall out the other door down the back stairs to fourth floor where I took the main stairs out of the building.
 Unfortunately, I think he saw me dart away but god repaid me in full not 30 minutes later.

-co-op to find foods that required no cooking and only a spoon to eat.
+Since my dishwasher is broken and lazy, and now all the dishes are dirty, I had to go to the co-op to find foods that required no cooking and only a spoon to eat.
 Pulling into a parking space with the sun in my eyes, I saw that the car next to me had a KEXP.org bumpersticker (a fellow pledge member!).
 As I parked my car I realized the owner of the bumperstickered car was walking toward me and I would be getting out of my car as he got to his.
 And I actually recognized him from around town, the latest sighting was at the Of Montreal concert two evenings earlier because he was there with one of my friends.
 Under normal conditions I would either pretend to be occupied with something in my car and wait until he leaves before I exit.
 This to avoid a possible awkward situation.
 But Tuesday evening, I got out.
 Not only did I get out and confront the situation I said, "I see you listen to KEXP" and then we had a short conversation about the radio station.

 Usually I don't talk to people I don't know, especially people that are cute, and he was.
 He was a hipster type, wearing a blazer, jeans, cowboy boots and nerdy glasses.
 And instead of making a connection with another person who listens and donates to the same radio station I do, I think I just succeeded in scaring him.